The Benefits Of In House Collections, Over Debt Collection Agencies

 Over a million money claims are started at court each year.
-The vast majority of those claims are started by the business or person itself, rather than through a solicitor.
+The vast majority of those claims are started by the business or person itself, rather than through a lawyer.
 Many businesses like yours are already using the courts themselves to recover payment of invoices.

 Many people think you need to have a solicitor to go to court but that is not the case at all.
 Many businesses dispense with the need for a debt collection agency or solicitor, to deal with it themselves.

-It makes sense as why pay someone over and over again, to do something that is fairly quick and simple to do yourself?
-Like DIY at home, you just need the right tools and to be shown what to do.
+ILike DIY at home, you just need the right tools and to be shown what to do.

 Many people assume starting a claim is difficult or stressful but it really isn’t.
 Once you know how to do it, you can repeat it over and over again if necessary.

 You keep control and dictate the pace you proceed at, rather than being one of many clients a debt collector might be juggling at any one time.